ParkerLab/ataqv/README.rst

       derived from the read group IDs, with ".problems" appended.
 If no read groups are found, the reads will be written to one file named after the BAM file.

+  --tabular-output
+      If given, the metrics file output will be a tabular (TSV) text file, not JSON.
+This output CANNOT be used to generate the HTML report, and excludes several metrics that would otherwise be included in the JSON output (e.g., the full fragment length distribution, the full TSS coverage curve, and the full mapping quality distribution).
+      This option is not recommended when analyzing bulk ATAC-seq data, but may be useful when analyzing single nucleus ATAC-seq data with large numbers of distinct cell barcodes (say, >100k); in such a case this option should substantially reduce memory usage, reduce runtime, and avoid the need to parse a large JSON file in downstream analysis, while still outputting the metrics commonly used to QC single nucleus ATAC-seq data (TSS enrichment, read counts, and mitochondrial read counts, amongst others).

   --less-redundant
       If given, output a subset of metrics that should be less redundant.
 If this flag is used, the same flag should be passed to mkarv when making the viewer.